ktaylor63/southeast/site/content/faq/final-listing-critical-habitat-designation-and-draft-economic-analysis-for-the-black-warrior-waterdog.md

 ## What areas are proposed as critical habitat for the Black Warrior waterdog?

-The Service is designating critical habitat in four units, all within the historic range of the Black Warrior waterdog.
+The Service is designating critical habitat in four units, all within the historical range of the Black Warrior waterdog.
 The designation is comprised of four tributaries within the Black Warrior River Basin; Sipsey Fork (Lawrence and Winston Counties); Locust Fork (Blount, Etowah, Jefferson, and Marshall Counties); Blackwater Creek (Walker and Winston Counties); and Yellow Creek (Tuscaloosa County).
 There is no unoccupied habitat included in this final decision.

 TABLE 1.
 Occupancy of Black Warrior waterdog by critical habitat units and existing overlapping critical habitat designation for Federally listed species.